MedhanshSharma2004/gn638_assignment_3/README.md

   - MobileNetV2 inverted residual blocks.

 ### 3. Official Implementation
-- Used for validation and benchmarking against the original paper's parameter counts and FLOPs.
+- Used for validation and benchmarking against the original paper's implementation.

 ---